 Creating a smooth shopping experience for the buyers is easier said than done.
 So, ensuring the seamless customer experience is a must for all types of businesses that operate online.

-Being able to meet the needs, demands, and expectations of a customer play an influential role in the success of a company in the market.
+Being able to meet the needs, demands, and expectations of a customer plays an influential role in the success of a company in the market.
 Therefore, the focus must be on, meeting customers’ needs, when talking about, payment methods.

 In fact, the rate of cart abandonment across several businesses on a global scale is 74.2%.
 There are numerous reasons for discarded shopping carts, lack of payment options being one of them.
 Consumers tend to suspend proceeding to purchase if they fail to see their preferred payment option on the checkout page.